 The Lost World.
 Arthur Conan Doyle.
 1914.

 Guyana’s Mount Roraima, a mountainous, jungle-covered plateau surrounded by sheer cliffs, may have inspired the isolated, dinosaur-infested setting of this book written by the creator of Sherlock Holmes.
 If that seems a tenuous stretch for inclusion in a Guyana reading project, well, perhaps.
 But did I mention dinosaurs?

 This is a great read, although one more book consistent with the theme of going into the jungle and having difficulty coming back out.

 I do have a few remaining Guyanese authors on my short list.
 My wife has recommended Of Marriageable Age by Sharon Maas.
 I will definitely read more of Edgar Mittelholzer, and still need to read E.R.
-Braithwaite whose acclaimed 1959 novel, To Sir, With Love, was turned into a film starring Sydney Poitier.
+Braithwaite whose acclaimed 1959 novel, To Sir, With Love, was turned into a film starring Sidney Poitier.